Background

 of engineering and its applications in various industries.

-While a senior at Ohio State, I took an Operations Research course which sparked my interest in the optimization practices.
+While a senior at Ohio State, I took an Operations Research course which sparked my interest in optimization.

 Northeastern University, Boston, MA

-With renewed appreciation of the generalizable tools Operations Research and Economics offer, I decided to pursue a Ph.D. in Economics at Northeastern University.
+With renewed appreciation of the generalizable tools Operations Research and Economics offer, I pursued a Ph.D. in Economics at Northeastern University.

 Professional Experience